Know Your CBD Manufacturer

 The hemp supply chain of your CBD manufacturer is one of the most important pieces to assuring quality in their end products.
 Some CBD oils on the market are made by dissolving contaminated CBD isolate in filler oils, but are sold as hemp extracts.
 In order to ensure that the bulk CBD supplier you are purchasing from isn’t cutting corners like this, make sure to find out where or how they get their hemp feedstock.
 If the hemp is contaminated, or in bad condition, the end products will also be contaminated and low quality.

 If companies have their own industrial hemp farms, or are sourcing their hemp responsibly, they will often show it off.
-At Kazmira, we often talk about our hemp farm and are very proud to show our many acres planted across Colorado.
+At Kazmira, we often talk about our trusted, third-party contracted hemp farms and are very proud to show our customers the many acres planted across Colorado.
 We believe that quality CBD oil starts with quality hemp.
 The source of the CBD ultimately determines the quality of the extract, and therefore the quality of the end products that are made from those extracts.

 Quality Assurance and Transparency